Hyundai Sonata Check Oil Level ➕ Add Engine Oil

 This guide will teach you how to check the engine oil level and add oil to a Hyundai.
-This procedure is based on a Hyundai Sonata, but the procedure is the same for all Hyundai models, including Accent, Elantra, Santa Fe, etc.
+The procedure is based on a Hyundai Sonata, but it is the same for all Hyundai models, including Accent, Elantra, Santa Fe, etc.

 Symptoms: